lnsayer/my-website/_posts/titanic_machine_learning_project.md

    macro avg       0.80      0.80      0.80       179
 weighted avg       0.81      0.82      0.81       179
 ```
+The accuracy for the best model is 0.85, 0.03 higher than the worst model with an accuracy of 0.82.
+The precision and recall are quite evenly matched, which is fine since we have no preference over the other for this project.
+However, the metrics are higher for the negative case (i.e. when a passenger died) than the positive case (i.e. when a passenger survived).
+This shows the model may be a little biased towards the negative case (with higher observations) and treating the survived case more as noise.
+Precision and recall are more important when there are higher benefits or costs to one of the classification types.

 Another way in which we can compare our models is by using a ROC(Receiver Operator Characteristic Curve) and calculating the AUC (area under the curve).
 These are ways in which we can visualise how the true positive rate and false negative rate are affected by changing the classification threshold of our predictions.